DATSUN ENGINE PARTS SOURCES for 2015

 A Z engine is not same as a small block Chevy, yet people insist on using the same rebuilding folklore that their grandfather used.
 There are 2 "types" of balanced car engines.
 Those that are "Internally" balanced and those that are "Externally".
 Datsun L-series "ZCAR" engines have been internally balanced since the car's inception.

-INTERNAL drills various holes in the crank counterweights to balance it while the pistons and rods are prebalanced at the factory.The flywheel and front pulley are separately balanced and can be changed without affecting rod/piston/crank balance in the engine.
+INTERNAL drills holes in the crank counterweights to balance it while the pistons and rods are prebalanced at the factory.The flywheel and front pulley are separately balanced and can be changed without affecting rod/piston/crank balance in the engine.

-EXTERNAL uses an unbalanced crankshaft with typically unbalanced pistons and rods.
+EXTERNAL uses an unbalanced crankshaft with frequently unbalanced pistons and rods.
 A front "harmonic balancer" and counter-weighted flywheel are used to smooth things out and dampen vibrations.
 Change one and the whole rod/piston/crank assembly can go out of balance.

-V8s can be Internally balanced with good Primary balance, but the V design produces higher Secondary balance problems because a piston and counterweight are always off axis.
+V8s can be Internally balanced to create good Primary balance, but the V design still produces Secondary balance problems because a piston and counterweight are always off axis.
 This is why a machine shop asks you to bring in "everything" (crank, pistons, rods, flywheel) when you want a V8 engine balanced: they use a complicated series of plumb-bob weights on the assembly while rotating it at typically 900rpm.
 Because an inline 6 has everything moving in the same plane it has excellent Secondary balance...all you need to do is make sure the crankshaft is balanced and the pistons/rods are identical in weight.
 At rebuild time you should still get both the crank and pistons checked at the machine shop.
-But on my last four L28 engines I have never had a factory part needing rebalance.
+But on my last four L28 engines I have never had a factory part needing re-balancing.
 Go Nissan!

 |A crankshaft with only two ounce-inches of imbalance at 2,000 rpm will be subjected to a force of 14.2 lbs.
 At 4,000 rpm, the force grows to 56.8 lbs.
 Double the speed again to 8,000 rpm and the force becomes 227.2 lbs.|

 As you see in the V8 factoid above, this is where engine balance is critical because even the slightest out-of-balance piston/rod throws off the balance on the whole assembly...next thing you know you've thrown a rod through the block.
 Just picture an unbalanced gyroscope running at a high speed!
 Detroit didn't help matters by producing V8 engines that were externally balanced, sometimes even in the high-performance versions.
 Why?
 Likely because forging steel parts and balancing thousands of engines on an assembly line was expensive and time-consuming.
-As a result many V8 crankshafts and rods were made of weaker cast iron.
+As a result many V8 crankshafts and rods were made of weaker nodular or cast iron.
 As a result Nissan L-series Z motors easily turn over 200k miles while American ones of that era were lucky to see 100k.

 According to the Honsowetz L-series rebuild book, Datsun connecting rods were matched as a set at the factory.
 Racers like to grind and polish them (Chevy folklore again) but checking the balance is all that's necessary for the street.
 The factory says to replace the rod-bolts on every rebuild, but if you're being cheap you can get by with re-using the stock bolts.
 I've built 3 motors reusing the stock bolts, which I have driven very hard with no problems.
 But for my newest rebuild I went to Summit Racing and got a set of ARP rod bolts, part# ARP-202-6003 which will last forever.

 Some people insist that you should get the big ends of your rods recut and resized at rebuild because they will be out-of-round from heavy use.
 This is another holdover from muscle-car days when cheap connecting rods always needed resizing at rebuild time when the big ends were oval from the pounding of an unbalanced engine.
 While I'm sure some Datsun rods have required resizing I wouldn't consider it a must.
-My machine shop laughed when I asked them to do mine...they said Datsun/Nissan rods are so stout it's not an issue but checked mine anyway.
+My machine shop laughed when I asked them to do mine...they said forged Datsun/Nissan rods are so stout it's not an issue but checked mine anyway.
 They were perfect.

 There are three types of piston ring materials used on the face of top rings for automobiles: cast iron, moly, and chrome.